aueb-dmst/coding-bootcamp/basic_java.md

 and output the result in all three different representations.
 Then the program will ask for a new expression, and so on.
 It will terminate when the user just presses enter, without giving a numerical expression.
+Use only internet arithmetic.

 To solve the exercise use the material in Chapters 1 &ndash; 10 of Think Java, that is, don't go into classes.
 Your program must be in a GitHub repository.
-For consistence, create a GitHub repository called dmst-coding-bootcamp where you will put all the code you will be writing in the bootcamp.
-You can put the code for this exercise in a directory `exercise-1`.
+For consistence, create a GitHub repository called called `dmst-coding-bootcamp` where you will put all the code you will be writing in the bootcamp.
+You can put the code for this exercise in a directory called `exercise-1`.